ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/ethernet.md

 ### Being the default EMAC or EthernetInterface

-To make your EMAC the default for applications, ddefine the static function `EMAC::get_default_instance()` to return an instance of your EMAC:
+To make your EMAC the default for applications, define the static function `EMAC::get_default_instance()` to return an instance of your EMAC:

 ```
     MBED_WEAK EMAC &EMAC::get_default_instance()